Learning Branching Heuristics for Propositional Model Counting: Experiments

-Heat maps in Figure \ref{fig:cells} (c) and (d) depict the behaviour under \sharpsat{} and \neurosharp respectively.
+Formal analysis of the learned policy and its performance improvements is difficult, however we can form some high-level conjectures regarding the behaviour of \neurosharp by how well it decomposes the problem.
+Here we look at \cell.
+The reason is that this problem has a straightforward encoding that directly relates the CNF representation to an easy-to-visualize evolution grid that coincides with the standard representation of Elementary Cellular Automata.
+The natural way to decompose this problem is to start from the known state $T$ (bottom row) and to ``guess'' the preimage, row by row from the bottom up through variable assignment.
+Different preimages can be computed \emph{independently} upwards, and indeed, this is how a human would approach the problem.
+Heat maps in Figure \ref{fig:cells} (c~\&~d) depict the behaviour under \sharpsat{} and \neurosharp respectively.
 The heat map aligns with the evolution grid, with the terminal state $T$ at the bottom.
-For each dataset, the hotter coloured cells indicate that, on average, the corresponding variable tends to be branched on earlier by the policy.
+The hotter coloured cells indicate that, on average, the corresponding variable is branched on earlier by the policy.
 The cooler colours show that the variable is often selected later or not at all, meaning that its value is often inferred through UP either initially or after some variable assignments.
 That is why the bottom row $T$ and adjacent rows are completely dark, because they are simplified by the solver before any branching happens.
 We show the effect of this early simplification on a single formula per dataset in Figure \ref{fig:cells} (b).
-Notice that in \cell[35] and \cell[49] the simplification shatters the problem space into few small components (dark triangles), while in \cell[9] which is a more challenging problem, it only chips away a small region of the problem space, leaving it as a single component.
+Notice that in \cell[35 \& 49] the simplification shatters the problem space into few small components (dark triangles), while in \cell[9] which is a more challenging problem, it only chips away a small region of the problem space, leaving it as a single component.
 Regardless of this, as conjectured, we can see a clear trend with \neurosharp focusing more on branching early on variables of the bottom rows in \cell[9] and in a less pronounced way in \cell[35 \& 49].
-Moreover, as more clearly seen in the heatmap for the larger problem in Fig \ref{fig:heat35full}, the learned heuristics actually branches early according to the pattern of the rule.
+Moreover, as more clearly seen in the heatmap for the larger problem in Figure \ref{fig:heat35full}, \neurosharp actually branches early according to the pattern of the rule.